Anwesha227/GradientDescentOptimizationAlgorithms/README.md

  - Head to [Nbviewer](https://nbviewer.org/)
  - Copy and Paste the following URL : https://github.com/Anwesha227/GradientDescentOptimizationAlgorithms/blob/main/gradient-descent-optimization-algorithms.ipynb
  - Hit "Go!"
+ - Please wait for the notebook to render.

  You should be able to view the Notebook and the interactive plots after this.

+ Alternatively, click on this link : https://nbviewer.org/github/Anwesha227/GradientDescentOptimizationAlgorithms/blob/main/gradient-descent-optimization-algorithms.ipynb

+ The caveat of this is that you would not be able to execute the code on Nbviewer.
+However you can download and run the code if you wish to play around with the parameter values.